wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 {::boilerplate bcp14-tagged}

-This document uses the same conventions for error handling as {{!DAP}}.
+This document uses Python3 for describing algorithms.

 Let `exp(EPSILON)` denote raising the numeric constant `e` to the power of `EPSILON`.